noble-assets/networks/testnet/grand-1/chain-upgrades/v0.5.0/README.md

 ## Details of Upgrade Time
-The proposal targets the upgrade proposal block to be `637000`, anticipated to be on `Tuesday 11th April 17:00 UTC`.
+The proposal targets the upgrade proposal block to be `645000`, anticipated to be on `Wednesday 12th April 18:00 UTC`.
 Note that block times have high variance, so keep monitoring the time.
-See countdown [here](https://testnet.mintscan.io/noble-testnet/blocks/637000).
+See countdown [here](https://testnet.mintscan.io/noble-testnet/blocks/645000).

 The upgrade is anticipated to take approx 30 minutes, during which time, there will not be any on-chain activity on the network.